 Speech Therapy for Children with Language Disorders Near Skokie, Illinois

-I offer in-home speech therapy for children with language disorders who live near Skokie.
+I offer in-home speech therapy for children with language disorders who live near Skokie, including Evanston, Wilmette, Lincolnwood, Morton Grove, Niles, Park Ridge, Highland Park, and surrounding Illinois communities.

 Online Speech Therapy for Children with Language Disorders Throughout Illinois, New York, and New Jersey

-I offer online speech therapy services for children with language disorders throughout Illinois, New York, and New Jersey.
+I offer online speech therapy services for children with language disorders throughout Illinois and New York.

 If you would like to schedule a free consultation, please do not hesitate to contact me.